 There is a correlation here between the inner knowing, in a revelatory way, of God’s great love for us, and repentance on our part.
 “Repentance” means to turn away from sin and turn to God.
 In recollection, it means turning away from all competing distractions in order to focus on the Lord and His presence.

 While resting in quietness, we ask the Holy Spirit to make Jesus real to us and close off everything else.
 Foster teaches that one way to do this is to see Jesus sitting in a chair across from us.
 He truly is present, but sometimes we need help to visualize that reality.
 God created our imagination and, like every other faculty we possess, we need to sanctify it, surrender it and use it for God’s purposes.

-The prayer of quiet.
-As we grow accustomed to the unifying grace of recollection, we are ushered into the second phase of contemplative prayer—what St. Teresa of Avila and many others called "the center of quiet," or the prayer of quiet.
+The Prayer of Quiet.
+As we grow accustomed to the unifying grace of recollection, we are ushered into the second phase of contemplative prayer, what St. Theresa of Avila and many others called “the center of quiet,” or the prayer of quiet.